zudwalex/mongoose/docs/README.md

 protocol-specific handler is called before user-specific handler.
 It parses incoming data and may invoke protocol-specific events like `MG_EV_HTTP_MSG`.

+Parameters:
+- `mgr` - event manager that should be pulled
+- `ms` - timeout (maximum time allowed to block current thread), in milliseconds

+Return value: none

 Usage example:

 ```c